ellisp/blog-source/_posts/2018-08-01-business-expectations.md

 - `model_apol` - an apolitical model which adds lagged business confidence (at 1, 2, 3 and 4 quarter lags) as explanatory variables but does not take into account who was in political power
 - `model_full` - which adds a dummy indicator for periods with a Labour Prime Minister, and also an interaction of that indicator with the first quarter lag of business confidence

-All the models were fit with `auto.arima` from Rob Hyndman's `forecast` model, which uses a well-tested algorithm to choose the best time series approach (combination of moving average randomness and lagged values of the response variable) for the response variable itself, in this case quarterly growth in seasonally adjusted real GDP.
+All the models were fit with `auto.arima` from Rob Hyndman's `forecast` R package, which uses a well-tested algorithm to choose the best time series approach (combination of moving average randomness and lagged values of the response variable) for the response variable itself, in this case quarterly growth in seasonally adjusted real GDP.

+Time series data is not worth as much, data point for data point, as is data that is sampled independently of a correlating dimension such as time.
+The modelling in this section takes this into account (unlike far too much applied statistical/econometric work), and this adds some much-needed conservatism to the inference process.
+Graphics such as those shown above are likely to lead to hasty conclusions if they are interpreted as though the data are all independently selected and equally valuable, rather than containing a lot of redundant information from the correlation over time.

-The `model_apol` was the strongest of the three (with the lowest [AIC](https://en.wikipedia.org/wiki/Akaike_information_criterion)), which was counter to my expectation that the simple univariate model would win.
+The `model_apol` was the strongest of the three (with the lowest [AIC](https://en.wikipedia.org/wiki/Akaike_information_criterion)).
+This was counter to my expectation that the simple univariate model would win.
 This is a vote of confidence for business confidence measures having *something* to add to understanding of future economic growth.
 This exercise doesn't compare them to other leading indicators (such as commodity and currency prices, to pick two of the most available and pertinent measures, particularly for an export-oriented economy like New Zealand with very large dairy and tourism industries), and it's quite possible that business confidence is picking up signals from those other measures.
 But it certainly is picking up something that is of value.

 An increase in business confidence of 1 point on the OECD scale (which would be a bit over one standard deviation of changes in the past decade or so) is estimated to lead to an increase in quarterly economic growth of somewhere between 0.0 and 0.3 percentage points - for example, from real seasonally adjusted quarterly growth of 1.00% to 1.15% (or to anywhere between 1.00% and 1.30%), all else being equal.
 So plunges in business confidence are not worth panicking over, but shouldn't be ignored either.